- Written by Dr.Mehmet Demircioglu

 Consultation has to include more than how many grafts were placed.
 The surgeon must judge what kind of hair was already present between and around those grafts.
 Transplanting into an empty area is one situation.
 Transplanting between fragile existing hairs is a different situation.

 Overly neat answers such as all shock loss grows back are not precise enough.
-Fear-based answers that make every shed hair sound permanent are not useful either.
+Fear driven answers that make every shed hair sound permanent are not useful either.
 The responsible answer sits between those two extremes.

 Most early shedding after surgery is not a disaster.
 Timing, scalp health, the strength of the hair that was present before surgery, and whether the area is improving or worsening month by month all matter.

-Is native shock loss different from transplanted hair shedding?
+Native shock loss is different from transplanted hair shedding

 Transplanted hairs often shed after surgery while the follicle remains under the skin.
 Shedding of transplanted hair is often mistaken for graft failure.